AmericaTravelUnited States

 One of the most beautiful clear-water beaches in Florida is Siesta Beach near Sarasota.
 Located in Siesta Key, one of the best small beach towns in Florida, Siesta Beach consistently ranks as one of the top beaches in the USA and the world.

-When you visit Siesta Beach, you will immediately notice the fine powdery sand that feels like silk between your toes.
+On my first visit to Siesta Beach, I was immediately struck by the sand.
+It was so fine and powdery that it felt like silk between my toes.
 This unique feature is due to the fact that the sand is actually 99% quartz, making it cool to the touch, even on the hottest of days.

 Siesta Beach has several amenities, including bathrooms, lifeguards, rentals for umbrellas and beach chairs, tennis courts, outdoor showers, BBQ grills, covered picnic areas, a children’s playground, and a concession stand that serves food and drinks.